jedrzejserwa/micrometer-spring-boot-sandbox/README.md

 # Micrometer-spring-boot-sandbox

-The project gives you the opportunity to run sample application, library in this case, to try out the possibilities offered by the combining spring-boot, micrometer(with prometheus) and grafana technologies.
+This project gives you the opportunity to run sample application, library in this case, to try out the possibilities offered by combining spring-boot, micrometer(with prometheus) and grafana technologies.

 The application has defined for you four endpoints: